Skip to content Skip to sidebar Skip to footer

 Franklin Park Conservatory Will Turn Into An Illuminated Winter Wonderland For Conservatory Aglow

-Conservatory Aglow will return to Franklin Park Conservatory on November 19.
+Conservatory Aglow will return to Franklin Park Conservatory later this month, starting November 18.

 Thousands of lights will illuminate the grounds of the Conservatory, offering visitors the opportunity to explore the gardens after dark.
 From the musical light show to a reimagined Topiary Collection, this year’s event will be fun for visitors of all ages.

-This year offers some new displays including the light show in the rainbow tunnel, a disco-themed dance party, a musical light show, and more.
+This year offers some eye-popping displays including the light show in the rainbow tunnel, dance the night away at a nostalgic 90s-themed party, or unwind in cozy festive igloos at the all-new Ahlum & Arbor Arctic Terrace.
 Of course, it wouldn’t be Conservatory Aglow without the tried and true favorites like the gingerbread house display and the ornament trees, constructed with glass-blown ornaments from the hot shop at the Conservatory.

 via Facebook